scipy-latinamerica/scipyla2017/organization/tracks.md

 Some particular areas of interest are:

 - 4G and 5G cellular communications
-- Agent-based systems
+- Agent-based systems and architectures
+- Agent-to-Human service interactions
+- Analytics as a Service (AaaS)
 - Augmented reality
+- Big Data
-- Big Data, Cloud Computing, and High-performance Computing
+- Cloud Computing, IaaS, PaaS and SaaS
+- Big Data as a Service (BDaaS)
 - Biometrics
-- Business Intelligence
 - Combinatorial optimization
 - Computational Geometry
 - Computer-generated imagery